Best Hotels Near the Bucharest Train Station (Gara de Nord) [2026 Guide]

 Conclusion

-Gara de Nord’s surrounding area can be a bit hit-or-miss.
-Stick to well-lit areas, especially at night, and keep an eye on your belongings.
+Gara de Nord’s surrounding area has improved drastically over the last several years, but it is still a major European train station.
+In other words, stick to well-lit areas and keep an eye on your belongings.
 That said, the hotels listed here are safe are well-managed.

 In case it’s not the train station you want to be very close to, I’ve also written an article on the best hotels close to the Bucharest Airport, as well as one listing my top choices in the city center.

-Have you stayed in any of my recommended hotels?
-I would love to hear what you think about them.
+Have you stayed in any of these recently?
+I’d love to hear how your experience went.

 What, no Hiltons???
 Ha, ha!